-- What are the Open Internet, Walled Gardens, CTV, and OTT?
+- Open Internet, Walled Gardens, CTV, and OTT

-- What is the difference in the user’s profile between the Open Internet and a Walled Garden?
+- The difference in the user’s profile between the Open Internet and a Walled Garden

 - How do marketers allocate advertising budgets?